mAlhotraHArsHit/FitForza--Health-Fitness-Tracker/README.md

 ```
 npm install react-scripts
 ```
-use the below command to run the site
+use the below command to run the project
 ```
 npm start
 ```